CosmosDB/labs/dotnet/labs/01-creating_partitioned_collection.md

 # Creating a Partitioned Container with .NET SDK

 In this lab, you will create multiple Azure Cosmos DB containers using different partition keys and settings.
-You will then use the SQL API and .NET SDK to query specific containers using a single partition key or across multiple partition keys.
+In later labs, you will then use the SQL API and .NET SDK to query specific containers using a single partition key or across multiple partition keys.

 > If you have not already completed setup for the lab content see the instructions for [Account Setup](00-account_setup.md) before starting this lab.